Bone Spurs / Exostosis

 A bone spur can usually be seen by x-ray.
 However, since many bones spurs are not problematic, you would probably only find out about the condition if it were causing pain.
 If an x-ray were preformed to evaluate one of the many problems associated with heel spurs, like arthritis, the spurs would be seen on that x-ray.

 Bone Spurs will not require treatment if they are not causing symptoms of pain or damaging surrounding tissues.
 When treatment is needed, it will be directed at the source of the symptoms, which are generally the bones spurs themselves and not the inflammation.

 Treatment may include losing weight to alleviate pressure from the joints and stretching the afflicted area, like the bottom of the foot and the heel cord.
 Deep tissue massage may also help the sore area if the inflammation is not too severe.
 However, the bone spurs may become problematic and require surgery if alternative methods fail to alleviate pain.
-Dr. Mechanik can perform the bone spur surgery as an outpatient procedure will a relatively quick recovery term.
-If you are experiencing pain within the foot or heel of the foot it is advised you set up an appointment to assess the source of discomfort and steps may be taken from that point to alleviate the symptoms as well as the source of the pain.
+Dr. Mechanik can perform the bone spur surgery as an outpatient procedure, with a relatively quick recovery term.
+If you are experiencing pain within the foot or heel of the foot, it is recommended you set up an appointment to assess the source of discomfort and steps may be taken from that point to alleviate the symptoms, as well as treat the source of the pain.

 We Can Help You

 As director of the Colorado Foot Institute, Dr. Mechanik is dual Board Certified in Foot Surgery and Board Certified in Reconstructive Rear Foot and Ankle Surgery.
 He is a Fellow of the American College of Foot and Ankle Surgeons and a Diplomate, American Board of Foot and Ankle Surgery.
 He has the medical and surgical skills to treat your foot conditions.
 He and his family are natives of the Denver area.